isaakengineer/veha-rs/README.md

 #### VEHA norms and standards

+Notice: at the present level of the maturity of our codebase, please do not try closing XML (or HTML) tags within the same line; for example `<tag />` might have strange and unexpected behaviors.

 ##### XHTML Template file (Required)

 in the input file, you need to wrap all you wish to be included in your output file within a `<vorlage>` tag:

 ```
 <vorlage src="./relative-path-to-template.xhtml">
+<...>
 </vorlage>
 ```

-and within your template directory, you need to include an empty `<slot>` tag which will be filled with the content between the pervious tags.
+and within your template directory, you need to include an empty `<slot>` tag which will be replaced with the content between the pervious tags.
 Below is an example of a typical template file for a webpage:

 ```